los-cocos/cocos-testcmp/readme.rst

 - Edit conf.py and set v_ref and v_other to tell which combination of (python, pyglet, cocos) will be used

 - Run comparison with::

      python do_test.py

   Note that at least in Windows the activated console should have focus when do_test begins to take snapshots, else will produce snapshots of 0 filesize and the comparison will crash with a traceback.

+  Reports are named 00_cmp_report.htm, 01_cmp_report.htm, ... one for each run of do_test and it can be found at work/

 - Repeat as necessary